Gløgg | Mulled Wine

 This recipe for Mulled wine is naturally healthy as it doesn’t contain any nasties, such as refined sugar or preservatives.
-With its frozen berries, smooth honey and delicious apple juice, this one of my winning recipes that I never get tired of.
-Loaded with antioxidants from the raspberries, mulberries and blueberries this will keep you sound and healthy during the winter season.
+With its frozen berries, smooth honey and aromatic spices, this one of my winning recipes that I never get tired of.
+Loaded with antioxidants from the raspberries and blueberries, will keep you sound and healthy during the winter season.

 I want to encourage you to use what you have for this recipe, besides some of the key ingredients.
 The ingredients you need is raspberry and blueberry to give it both the taste and the color.
 Besides these two ingredients you can play around with different berries, spices and fruit.
 This recipe started out with raspberries, blueberries, water and spices.
 Now I’ve develpoed it to something more and something exciting.
-I added clementine to get that lovely aroma and taste as well as apple juice to give it that zangy taste.
+I’ve added clementine to get that lovely aroma and taste.
 What’s not to love?

 This drink is naturally child friendly, but if you want a more adult version feel free to add a bottle of red wine or some other fancy smancy stuff!
 Yum!